 Yes!
 Learn more about our Race Deferral Option here.

 Any registered runner can drop down to a lower distance during the race and still be an official finisher, as well as keep their Endurance streak intact (see rules) !
 Our timing company will see your distance run and adjust official results accordingly once you finish.
 Since you can up your race distance up until 7/31, you have plenty of options to choose what’s right for you.
-Learn more about the Change Your Distance option.
+Learn more about the Switch your Distance option.

 Yes, for runners with challenges as recognized by USA Track and Field.
 Contact us at firstname.lastname@example.org by 08/01 to insure your Guide Bibs will be available on race day.

 Service animals only are permitted to accompany their owners.
 Out of respect to other runners, some of who may be nervous around animals, we request that runners with service animals start at the back of the start corral.
 There is no need to buy an entry for your animal.
 The race is for people only.
 Our volunteers and medical teams are not equipped to handle animal behavior or emergencies.

 About the Fox Valley Marathon Races

 Combining small race atmosphere with big race amenities, the Fox Valley Marathon, Half Marathon, and Fall Final 20 are ideal for both veterans looking for a fast race, as well as first timers looking for an uncrowded, supportive, family-friendly race setting.
 Starting and ending in historic downtown St Charles, IL, the course winds through picturesque Geneva, Batavia, North Aurora, and Aurora to a spectacular finish across the Fox River that can be seen from over a mile away.
 The course offers fantastic viewing spots for families and supporters, as well as frequent and well positioned aid stations that are staffed by the most supportive volunteer teams of any race you’ve run.